tai-tran-tan/pace-chat/mobile-app/IMAGE_FEATURE_README.md

 ## How to Use

-### 1. Send Image
+### 1. Send Single Image
 1. Open a conversation
-2. Tap the image icon (📷) in the input bar
+2. Tap the paperclip icon (📎) in the input bar
-3. Choose "Take Photo" or "Gallery"
+3. Select "Single Image" from the menu
-4. Select/take an image
+4. Choose an image using native file chooser
 5. The image will be uploaded and sent

+### 2. Send Multiple Images
+1. Open a conversation
+2. Tap the paperclip icon (📎) in the input bar
+3. Select "Multiple Images" from the menu
+4. Choose multiple images using native file chooser
+5. All images will be uploaded and sent sequentially

+### 3. Send File
+1. Open a conversation
+2. Tap the paperclip icon (📎) in the input bar
+3. Select "File" from the menu
+4. Choose any file type using native file chooser
+5. The file will be uploaded and sent

-### 2. View Image
+### 4. View Image
 1. Tap on an image in the chat
 2. The image will open in fullscreen
 3. Tap the close button to exit

+### 5. Handle File
+1. Tap on a file in the chat
+2. Currently shows file URL (can be extended to download/open)

 ## API Endpoints